 Mapping XML data types using Username Token authentication

 The WS-Security WS-Security Username Token 1.0 standard allows you to specify whether you send the password in digest or plain text format.
-Digest format is a hash, and the consuming web service must know the password in order to authenticate the password.
+Digest format is a hash, and the consuming web service must know the password to authenticate the password.

 For documents describing the WS-Security Username Token 1.0 standard, see http://www.oasis-open.org/committees/tc_home.php?wg_abbrev=wss.